puravparab/PaperTrail/README.md

 ```
 cd PaperTrail
 ```
-3. Install the dependencies and build the extension:\n The built extension will be available in the `dist` directory.
+3. Install the dependencies and build the extension:\
+The built extension will be available in the `dist` directory.
 ```
 npm install
 npm run build
 ```
-4. Open Google Chrome and navigate to `chrome://extensions`.\n Enable "Developer mode" using the toggle switch in the top right corner.\n Click on "Load unpacked" and select the `dist` directory.
+4. Open Google Chrome and navigate to `chrome://extensions`.\
+Enable "Developer mode" using the toggle switch in the top right corner.\
+Click on "Load unpacked" and select the `dist` directory.
 5. PaperTrail should now be installed and visible in your Chrome extensions list.